Artificial Intelligence (AI) and the Future of Project Management

 Before you get too excited…

-That being said, as AI evolves and grows with time, its contribution to project management will become more significant and certainly more meaningful.
-AI is expected to introduce machine learning into project management practice before eventually becoming completely autonomous and no longer requiring any human intervention to operate (this last phase being still some time off and not necessarily applicable to all project management sectors).
+As AI evolves and grows with time, its contribution to project management will become more significant and certainly more meaningful.
+AI is expected to introduce machine learning into project management practice before eventually becoming completely autonomous and no longer requiring any human intervention to operate.
+This last phase being still some time off and not necessarily applicable to all project management sectors.
 Tomorrow, AI will be able to perform more complex tasks and make decisions in ways not conceivable for humans.

 With evolution the data challenge may find itself resolved as AI: